RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 It does not start on a new line and takes up only the necessary width.examples : br,span etc

-# head tag
+# head tag in Boilerplate code
-It is used to write scripting(both client and server) to make dynamic web pages.
+It is used to write scripting(both client and server) to make dynamic web pages.It also contains page metadata.

 # title tag
 It is the subtag of head tag.
 It is used to show the title of webpages.